Infection with cytomegalovirus (CMV)

 How common are CMV infections?

-The factors that affect a person’s risk of being infected include infant care, poor hygienic conditions and number of sexual partners.
 The proportion of people infected with CMV in the general population can only be estimated.
 Tests of blood donors indicate that just under half have CMV antibodies in their blood.
 That means they have already had their initial CMV infection.

 How can CMV infection be prevented?

-Precautions for CMV-negative pregnant women
+Precautions for pregnant women with no antibodies against CMV

 Hygiene recommendations: